-Decisions about ESY programs are made on an individual basis, taking into consideration the unique needs of the child.
+Decisions about ESY programs are made on an individual basis, taking into consideration the unique needs of each child.

-The team must determine whether a student substantially regresses or falls behind during break periods in the school year (regression).
-The team should also determine whether there is a substantial amount of time needed for the student to get back to the level of skills they were prior to the break period (recoupment).
+One of the factors that IEP teams consider when determining ESY eligibility is whether a student substantially regresses or falls behind during break periods during the school year (referred to as “regression”).
+The team also determines whether a student needs a substantial amount of time to build back the skill levels they had attained prior to the break period (referred to as “recoupment”).

-Teams must also consider other factors such as the degree of the impairment, rate of progress, behavioral and physical issues, availability of alternative resources, as well as the transitional needs of the student (Department of Elementary and Secondary Education memo 2002).
+Teams must also consider other factors such as the degree of the impairment, rate of progress, behavioral and physical issues, availability of alternative resources, as well as the transitional needs of the student based on guidance from the Department of Elementary and Secondary Education.

 How will I know if my child qualifies for ESY Programming?

-Please reach out to your child’s Team Leader at their school for any questions.
+Please reach out to your child’s Team Leader at their school if you have additional questions.

-What are my options if my child does not qualify for ESY Programming as part of their IEP?
+What options does my child have if they don’t qualify for ESY as part of their IEP?

-f your child does not qualify for ESY Programming, please visit our summer learning web page to view the many other free summer learning options that HPS has to offer.
+If your child does not qualify for ESY programming, please visit our summer learning web page to view the many other free summer learning options that HPS has to offer.